siddheshzz/Foundry-Lottery/README.md

 *. require() uses more gas than custom error with conditional if statement
         1. Name the custom error as => ```contractname__errorname```
 *.
 Event should be emitted whenever we update a storage variable.
     1. Why events-
         a.
 Makes migration easier
         b. makes front end indexing easier
     2. when emit is called the event log is created which consists of :-
         a.
 Address - address of the contract
         b.
 Name -  name of event and its parameters
         c.
 Topics - this contians the indexed part of event i.e all the variables that are defined as indexed are store here
         d.
 Data - all the non indexed vars are store here in hex format

 *.
 CEI - Checks, Effects(Our own contract), Interations(Other Contracts)
 *.
 Chainlink Automation
+*.
+Deploy:-
+    inherits Script.sol